home-assistant/home-assistant.io/source/_integrations/onewire.markdown

 | 42     | [DS28EA00](https://datasheets.maximintegrated.com/en/ds/DS28EA00.pdf)        | Temperature                     |
 | EF     | [HobbyBoard](https://hobbyboards.com/)                                       | Temperature, Humidity, Moisture |

-*Notes:*
+Notes:

 - The TAI-8570 Pressure Sensor is based on a 1-wire composite device by AAG Electronica.
-It contains, above 1-wire components, also barometer, hygrometer and illiminance sensors.
+It contains, above 1-wire components, also a barometer, hygrometer and illuminance sensors.
 This onewire platform can read and present values from that device.

 - Each 1-wire component data sheet describes the different properties the component provides.
 The owfs software adds some extra tools to make it easier for DIY implementers to use the component.
 By hobbyists, it is quite common to use DS2438 Smart Battery Monitor as a multipurpose measurement node that can place temperature, humidity and luminosity on the 1-wire bus by just adding some standard components to the DS2438.
 For different component types, there are ready-made algorithms implemented in owfs.
 Those are exposed by the owfs software and can be read by this platform.
 The B1-R1-A/pressure is exposed as a barometric pressure sensor.
 S2-R1-A/illuminance is presented as an illuminance sensor.
-For a more detailed description of these properties refer to the [owfs documentation](https://owfs.org/index_php_page_ds2438.html).
+For a more detailed description of these properties, refer to the [owfs documentation](https://owfs.org/index_php_page_ds2438.html).
   For this component, the more basic quantities temperature, VAD, VDD and IAD is exported as separate sensors.

 - Hobbyboards is a company that has been selling DIY boards of different kinds.
-The company has been away from the market for some, time so no reference to the boards can be made.
+The company has been away from the market for some time, so no reference to the boards can be made.
 This platform has an implementation for some of those.

 ## Interfacing with the 1-wire bus